What Is Liposuction?

-Good candidates for any cosmetic procedure have realistic expectations about what the procedure can do.
+Good candidates for liposuction have realistic expectations about what the procedure can do.
 It’s important to understand that liposuction can enhance your appearance and self-confidence, but it won’t completely change the shape of your body.
 Before you decide to have surgery, think carefully about your expectations and discuss them with Dr. Zemmel.

 Safety is Dr. Zemmel’s number one concern.
 All patients will undergo a rigorous pre-operative physical exam to determine whether or not they are fit for surgery.

 During your initial consultation, Dr. Zemmel will evaluate your overall health and discuss with you at length the areas that concern you most.
-There are many physical details that make up the shape of your body and that can be modified.
+There are many physical details that make up the shape of your body which can be modified.
 Dr. Zemmel will evaluate: